Huotes/CommitMaker/README.md

 If at first you don't succeed, you're not Chuck Norris.

 A UDP packet walks into a bar.
 The bartender doesn't acknowledge him.

+Chuck Norris once participated in the running of the bulls.
+He walked.